rjyo/cundle/README.md

 ## Cundle

 As iOS/Mac has more and more great libraries like ASIHTTPRequest, RestKit and etc. There's no good package management tool for it.
-Cundle aims to fill the empty by providing a tool with minimized functions to manage these packages.
+Cundle is inspired by the simple but useful vim bundler `vundle` and aims to provide a tool with minimized functions to manage these packages.

 ## Usage